Vivian Green

 Vivian Sakiyyah Green (born May 22, 1979) is an American R&B singer-songwriter and pianist.

 Early life

-Green was born May 22, 1979 in the East Oak Lane neighborhood of Philadelphia, and took an interest in singing, playing the piano, and songwriting at a very young age.
-At the age of thirteen, she became a member of a female quintet called Younique.
-She is a graduate of what is now Parkway Northwest High School for Peace and Social Justice.
+Green was born May 22, 1979, in the East Oak Lane neighborhood of Philadelphia.
+The Green home was filled with the sounds of Motown, jazz, and Broadway Musicals.
+Green began singing at age 5, played the piano by ear at 8, and wrote her first song at 11.
+At the age of thirteen, she became a member of a female quintet called Younique who performed at local events and festivals.
+In high school Green co-wrote "Dear God" by Boyz II Men, from their 1997 double-platinum album, Evolution.She is a graduate of what is now Parkway Northwest High School for Peace and Social Justice.
+Finishing high school in three years, Green immediately began to sing professionally on the local party circuit with the Sid Miller Orchestra and CTO.

-Green has credit for writing "Dear God" by Boyz II Men, from their 1997 album Evolution.
-Green received her big break at the age of nineteen when she became a backup singer for Jill Scott, who took her on an international tour.
-She signed to Columbia Records in late 2000.
+At nineteen Green, together with singer/songwriter Eric Roberson, put together a strong demo and began shopping it around.
+While gaining interest from major labels, she became a backup singer for renown artist and actress Jill Scott.
+She signed to Columbia Records in 2001, releasing her debut album A Love Story in November of 2002.